 “Cool as a Cucumber”: Cucumber Hydration

-The phrase first appeared in a comedic poem by John Gay (1685-1732), a simile suggesting its renown as a cooling agent.
+The phrase first appeared in “A New Song of New Similes” by John Gay (1685-1732), in a simile suggesting its renown as a cooling agent.
 That’s probably because it contains 96 percent water, more than any other fruit or vegetable.

 An average-sized cucumber contains the equivalent of a 10-ounce glass of water.
 At only 16 calories per cup, you can boost both the nutrient and hydration values by eating lots of cukes in season.